dretp/mHealthProject/README.md

 # mHealthProject Dotnet core 9.0 API for MpathHealth
 HTTPS and Issues in macOS
 Cleaning and trusing the dev certs
-If you run into issues run the following command in the terminal within CrashPadAPI directory:
+If you run into issues run the following command in the terminal within  directory:

 dotnet dev-certs https --clean dotnet dev-certs https